 Teachers will choose a student each month to have "Lunch With the Principal".
-These are students who have exceeded behavioral expectations.
-Teachers also choose students to participate in the "Lunch With the Mayor" program.
+These are students who have exceeded behavioral expectations. .

 In addition, students may receive a ticket for being observed following the rules and doing what is expected of them, like walking their bikes on the school grounds, cleaning up their area in the lunchroom, or walking in the halls.
-Ten of these tickets will be drawn each month for a prize.
+These are called "High Five" tickets and they part of our Principal's 200 club when there is ten in a row those students win a prize.